sufali10/sufali10/README.md

 ### Interests
 - Solving Mathematical puzzles and problems
 - Keeping up with research in applied Mathematics within the field of Biology
-- Keeping up with research in Machine Learning and applying Machine Learning techniques to solve problems
+- Keeping up with research in Machine Learning
 - Developing and optimising software solutions

 ### Projects and Repositories